Beatless in Seattle: Masturbation stops when relationship begins

 - When did you first discover masturbation?

 - How did you feel before, during, and after masturbating, i.e., guilt, excitement?

 - If applicable, how does your community (social, religious, etc.) regard masturbation?

 Finally, you may want to consider discussing this issue with your girlfriend.
 Does she share the same beliefs about masturbation?
 What does she think about masturbation in a relationship?
 How would you (and your girlfriend) feel about including mutual masturbation during sex?
 Having this discussion is up to you, but you may find that discussing desires and new ways of giving pleasure may positively affect your sex life with your girlfriend.

 Perhaps it would be helpful to learn more about masturbation and other ways of achieving sexual pleasure.
 You may want to check out some Q&As in the Masturbation category of the Go Ask Alice!
-Masturbation section of the archives (yes, an entire section devoted to self-pleasure!).
+Sexual and Reproducitve Health archives (yes, an entire section devoted to self-pleasure!).

 Remember, partner sex may rock your world, but this doesn't mean that beating off needs to take a beating…Alice!